 Hope you all are doing well.
-If you are on the east coast, probably enjoying the wonderful weather.
+You probably enjoy the fantastic weather if you are on the East Coast.
 We had a lovely Diwali celebration at home.
-It was low-key but certainly, a beautiful one relaxing with a whole lot of family time and good old homemade food.
-I had lots of Indian sweets and sinful food which I am still relishing.
+It was low-key but certainly beautiful, relaxing with a lot of family time and good old homemade food.
+I had lots of Indian sweets and sinful food, which I still relish.

 Comments